MediaCompLab/video-annotator/README.md

 # Video Annotation Tool

 A user-friendly tool for annotating video subtitles by selecting speakers and listeners.
-Supports UTF-16 encoded SRT files and exports annotations to CSV files compatible with Excel.

 ## Features